avshalombegler/selenium-python/README.md

 # Selenium-Python Test Suite

 This project is a Selenium-based test automation framework for testing web applications, specifically targeting https://the-internet.herokuapp.com.
-It uses the Page Object Model (POM) pattern, Pytest for test execution, and Allure for reporting, with video recordings as attachment.
+It uses the Page Object Model (POM) pattern, pytest for test execution, and Allure for reporting, with video recordings as attachment.

 ## Requirements